Adam Goodman

 Adam Goodman is an American film industry executive, television producer, and film producer.
 He previously served as President of Paramount Pictures and currently is the owner of Dichotomy, a film production company, and Invisible Narratives, a digital studio.

 Early career

 Goodman started working in motion pictures while still in high school.
-Before joining DreamWorks Pictures as an assistant, Goodman worked as a production assistant on films produced by one of Hollywood's most successful producers, John Hughes.
+Before joining DreamWorks Pictures as an assistant, Goodman worked as a production assistant on films produced by John Hughes.